cedricschwyter/VK/README.md

 # VK
 ## Vulkan part of my Vulkan vs. OpenGL comparison

-This project features a big part of my matura thesis: Comparing the Vulkan API and OpenGL with one another.
-There are no install instructions just yet, I am working on those.
+This project features a big part of my matura thesis which is Comparing the Vulkan API and OpenGL with one another.
+This repository contains the source code for the Vulkan application.

 ## Installing

-There are no specific instructions to install the project yet, and I have not yet created Makefiles for the project and whatever, because I am developing on Visual Studio 2019.
-I will add those shortly.

-If you still want to compile the executable for yourself (at the moment it only works on Windows,  as stated I have not yet been able to compile it under any other OS), clone the repo:
+To install this application, simply execute the following commands:

     git clone https://github.com/D3PSI/VK.git

-And open it in your favorite C++ IDE.
-Link the libraries and includes correctly and your good to go.
+    cd VK/install/
+    ./INSTALL.sh
+    cd ..
+    make

+This will give you the executable in `bin/Linux/x64/VK by D3PSI`.
+To run it execute the following (in the root directory of the project):

+    ./RUN.sh

+or

+    make run

+Either one should work.

 #### Hint
-(If you are a little lazy like me, there is a precompiled version for Windows x64 hidden somewhere in this repository.
-I am sure that you will manage to find it.)
+(If you are a little lazy like me, there are precompiled versions for Windows x64 and Debian x64 hidden somewhere in this repository.
+I am sure that you will manage to find them.)

 ## Uninstalling

 Well, if you figured out how to install the project, you will manage to uninstall it on your own.
-It does not create any temporary files outside of the project folder, so, just delete that.
+It does not create any temporary files outside of the project folder, so, just delete that:

+    rm -r VK/

+Thank you for your interest in this project!